The Human Centipede 3 (Final Sequence): Home media

 The Human Centipede 3 (Final Sequence) was released on DVD and Blu-ray on 27 October 2015 in the United States.
 Additionally, a Blu-ray box set containing all of the films was released on the same day.

 Accolades

-At the Golden Raspberry Award, this movie was nominated as Worst Prequel, Remake, Rip-off or Sequel and its director, Tom Six, was nominated as Worst Director.
+At the 36th Golden Raspberry Awards, Final Sequence was nominated for Worst Prequel, Remake, Rip-off or Sequel with Six being nominated for Worst Director.

-Parody

-Bree Olson starred in a parody of the feature that was directed by Graham Rich and shot in Hollywood, California.